southwickIO/cloudy-rabbit/README.md

 # Cloudy Rabbit
 > v.
-20230320
+20230321

 > author: southwickio

 <br>

 ## Overview
-Fetch HTML comments from a user specified site.
+Simple reconnaissance and threat hunting toolbox.

 ## Description
-This script fetches all HTML comments from a site specified by the user and outputs to STDOUT and ./comments.txt.
-This can be used from a cybersecurity standpoint as a way to look for any developer code that made it to production that shouldn't have.
+This collection of scripts was written with the intent to gather data for cybersecurity, threat hunting use cases.

 ## Dependencies
 1. Python (>=3.10.6)
+2. *nix machine

+## Scripts

+ 1. **Fetch Comments** (fc.py) - This script fetches all HTML comments from a site specified by the user and outputs to STDOUT and ./comments.txt.
+This can be used from a cybersecurity standpoint as a way to look for any developer code that made it to production that shouldn't have; such as passwords, keys, or other proprietary information.
+ 2. **Get Logs** (gl.sh) - This script outputs all `.log` files on a *nix machine.
+Potential cybersecurity use cases include tracking down a specific log, what applications are running on the machine, and modification dates for DFIR.
+Run as sudo for different results.

 ## Installation and Runtime
 1. `git clone github.com/southwickIO/cloudy-rabbit`
 2. `cd cloudy-rabbit/`
-3. `chmod u+x fc.py`
+3. `chmod -R u+x cloudy-rabbit/`
-4. `./fc.py`
+4. Run any script with the prefix `./`.
+For example: `./fc.py` or `./gl.sh`